NVIDIA/NVFlare/docs/flare_overview.rst

 NVIDIA FLARE Overview
 #####################

 **NVIDIA FLARE** (NVIDIA Federated Learning Application Runtime Environment) is a domain-agnostic, open-source, extensible SDK that allows researchers and data scientists to adapt existing ML/DL workflow to a federated paradigm.

 With Nvidia FLARE platform developers can build a secure, privacy preserving offering for a distributed multi-party collaboration.

 NVIDIA FLARE SDK is built for robust, production scale for real-world federated learning deployments.

 It includes:

   * A runtime environment enabling data scientists and researchers to easily carry out FL experiments in a real-world scenario.
 Nvidia FLARE supports multiple task execution, maximizing data scientist's productivity.

-  * System capabilities to stand up Federated learning with high availability infrastructure, eliminating FL server being a single point of failue.
+  * System capabilities to start up federated learning with high availability infrastructure.

   * Built-in implementations of:

-    * Federated Training workflows (scatter-gather, Cyclic);
+    * Federated training workflows (scatter-and-gather, Cyclic)
-    * Federated Evaluation workflows (global model evaluation, cross site model evalidation);
+    * Federated evaluation workflows (global model evaluation, cross site model validation);
-    * Learning algorithms (FedAvg, FedOpt, FedProx) and
+    * Learning algorithms (FedAvg, FedOpt, FedProx)
     * Privacy preserving algorithms (homomorphic encryption, differential privacy)

   * Extensible management tools for:

-    * Secure provisioning (SSL certificates),
+    * Secure provisioning (SSL certificates)
     * Orchestration (Admin Console) | (Admin APIs)
-    * Monitoring of Federated learning experiments.
-(Aux APIs; Tensorboard visualization)
+    * Monitoring of federated learning experiments (Aux APIs; Tensorboard visualization)

   * A rich set of programmable APIs allowing researchers to create new federated workflows, learning & privacy preserving algorithms.

 High-level System Architecture
 ==============================
 As outlined above, NVIDIA FLARE includes components that allow researchers and developers to build and deploy end-to-end federated learning applications.

 The high-level architecture is shown in the diagram below.

-This includes the foundational components of the NVIDIA FLARE API and tools for Privacy Preservation and Secure Management of the platform.
-On top of this foundation are the building blocks for federated learning applications, with a set of Federation Workflows and Learning Algorithms.
+This includes the foundational components of the NVIDIA FLARE API and tools for privacy preservation and secure management of the platform.

+On top of this foundation are the building blocks for federated learning applications, with a set of federation workflows and learning algorithms.

 Alongside this central stack are tools that allow experimentation and proof-of-concept development with the FL Simulator (POC mode), along with a set of tools used to deploy and manage production workflows.

 .. image:: resources/FL_stack.png
     :height: 300px